paktek123/article-blog/README.md

 article-blog
 ============

-In the settings.pyfrom djappengine change these:
+In the settings.py from djappengine change these:

 MEDIA_ROOT = PROJDIR + /core/media/